-The table above shows KMP remuneration in accordance with statutory obligations and accounting standards.
+The table on the previous page shows KMP remuneration in accordance with statutory obligations and accounting standards.
 The following table, which is audited, provides additional voluntary disclosure as the Directors believe this information is helpful to assist shareholders in understanding the benefits that the Executive KMP became entitled to during the financial year ended 30 June 2017.
 The table below has not been prepared in accordance with Australian accounting standards.

-Fixed Remuneration (1) STI (2) Other Benefits (3) Performance rights vested in 2017 (4) Total Mr Malcom Bundey 1,225,000 - 147,317 n/a 1,372,317 Mr Richard Betts 523,750 - 20,771 n/a 544,521
+Fixed Remuneration (1) STI (2) Other Benefits (3) Performance rights vested in 2017 (4) Total Mr Malcolm Bundey 1,225,000 - 147,317 n/a 1,372,317 Mr Richard Betts 523,750 - 20,771 n/a 544,521

-(1) Fixed remuneration includes salary and fees, and superannuation contributions, calculated on the same basis as per the remuneration table above.
+(1) Fixed remuneration includes salary and fees, and superannuation contributions, calculated on the same basis as the remuneration table on page 11.